 Decisions of the Church Council shall be by consensus of those present unless any member of the Church Council calls for a vote.
-If the Chairman of the meeting deems it appropriate he may decide that the vote shall be cast by secret ballot.
+If the Chairman of the meeting deems it appropriate, he may decide that the vote shall be cast by secret ballot.

-Where a vote is required on any issue, each Pastor, Elder, and Deacon shall exercise one vote, and co-opted members may not vote.
+Where a vote is required on any issue, each Council Member shall exercise one vote, and others present may not vote.
 Decisions shall be affirmed by more than one half of the votes cast.